- 22 Jul 2020

 - National Caravan Council/British Holiday and Home Parks Association – for all aspects of preparation for safe operating see relevant section of UK Hospitality

-And take appropriate action including:
+And take appropriate action including, but not limited, to:

 - carrying out a risk assessment, considering factors that may be impacted by re-opening of the site such as requirement for physical distancing, local traffic, local supply provisions, etc.;